Guillaumecoi/Pred_Website/README.md

 The content used on the website is managed separately to ensure privacy:

 The content files are in the `src/constants/` folder:
-- **`index.content.ts`**: Contains the real content intended for the live website.
+- **`content.ts`**: Contains the real content intended for the live website.
 It is important that this file remains private and is not committed to a public repository.
     - Use `src/assets/private` to store any private assets.
-- **`index.dummy.ts`**: Dummy content for development and demonstration.
+- **`dummy.ts`**: Dummy content for development and demonstration.

-The .env file controls which content file is used by the application, making it easy to switch between real and dummy content without changing the core codebase.
+The `.env` file controls which content file is used by the application, making it easy to switch between real and dummy content without changing the core codebase.

 ```env
 USE_REAL_CONTENT=false  # Set to 'true' for real content